Fenced Frame

 Tests

-Modify step 8 of the same algorithm to include the following condition:
+Modify step 13 of [HTML]'s navigate algorithm ("If all of the following are true:") to include the following condition:

 Tests